-Through these ten tempestuous years, I’ve found the infamous three circle diagram to be a great tool for explaining how and why we must strike a unique balance on each project between business goals and context, user needs and behavior, and the available mix of content.
+I’ve been practicing information architecture since 1994, and from Gopher to Google have seen dramatic changes in the landscape of organization, search and retrieval.
+Through these ten tempestuous years, I’ve found the infamous three circle diagram to be a great tool for explaining how and why we must strike a unique balance on each project between business goals and context, user needs and behavior, and content.

 While this diagram was conceived with IA in mind, it’s equally useful for explaining UX.
 In conjunction with Jesse’s masterpiece, I use the three circles to illustrate the distinction between user experience and user-centered design.
 I’m still not convinced UCD exists outside the realm of theory, but I practice user experience design every day.

 When I broadened my interest from IA to UX, I found the need for a new diagram to illustrate the facets of user experience – especially to help clients understand why they must move beyond usability – and so with a little help from my friends developed the user experience honeycomb.

 Naturally, the jump from three circles to seven hexagons gave me a buzz, but after months of road testing, I can safely say this diagram has survived the honeymoon.

 Here’s how I explain each facet or quality of the user experience:

 - Useful.
 As practitioners, we can’t be content to paint within the lines drawn by managers.
 We must have the courage and creativity to ask whether our products and systems are useful, and to apply our knowledge of craft + medium to define innovative solutions that are more useful.